Million Dollar Highway and Hiking in Ouray

 Trail Length: 8.2 miles Elevation Gain: 2,700 feet Route Type: Out and back Difficulty: Hard

-For those seeking an all-day adventure, consider the Blue Lakes Trail - this difficult trail takes hikers on an 8 mile journey through towering peaks and crystal-clear lakes.
-The trailhead is a short trip from Ouray, and it’s one of our all-time favorite hikes in the San Juan Mountains.
+This difficult trail takes hikers on an 8 mile journey through towering peaks and crystal-clear lakes.
+The trailhead is a short trip from Ouray, and it’s one of the all-time prettiest hikes in the San Juan Mountains.

 This more challenging Ouray hike carries you to three mesmerizing turquoise alpine lakes in the majestic Mountain Sneffels Wilderness.